 The physical injury is self-explanatory and involves damage to a body part.
 A physical sickness is when one person’s negligence causes another person to acquire a physical illness.
 One example of an illness caused by negligence is mesothelioma, which is a type of lung cancer caused only by exposure to asbestos.

 According to New York law,1 “the settlement amount received is primarily to pay for damages that occurred to a person’s body because of another person’s negligence.”
-When the physical injury or illness causes the person to experience pain, suffering, and emotional stress, these injuries are related to the physical illness or injury, so are not taxable.
+When a physical injury or illness causes the person to experience pain, suffering, and emotional stress, these injuries are related to physical illness or injury, so they are not taxable.

 Emotional distress and mental anguish